mahmoud-a-ali/precollege_camp/README.md

 ros2 launch turtlebot3_gazebo turtlebot3_house.launch.py
 ```

-   - This will print the direction to the nearest obstacle to the robot.
 3. Check the code of the `obstacle_direction` node and try to print the `distance` to the nearest obstacle from the robot.